Ultimate Charleston Real Estate Investing Guide for 2026

 Employment Base Diversity

-Accommodating various employers in the area makes the economy less risky.
-If there are only one or two major hiring companies, and either of them moves or closes shop, it can make you lose paying customers and your real estate market values to plunge.
+Accommodating a variety of employers in the community makes the market not as risky.
+If there are only one or two significant employers, and either of them moves or closes shop, it can lead you to lose renters and your real estate market values to decline.

 Unemployment Rate